The Setting: A Birth Announcement before the Wedding Announcement (Luke 1:26)

 Every sin is an illegitimate means to a legitimate end.
 God has designed a wonderful, satisfying, sexual, intimate relationship far beyond the moment between a husband and wife for all their married life.
 And you substitute it, and you smear it, you squander it with pornography, with living together, with sleeping around, hooking up.

 You have to decide to trust Christ or your way.
-Do you trust Him for your salvation?
 Do you trust Him to save you from your sins?
 Do you trust Him that He’ll bring you to His eternal kingdom?
 Then why would you dabble in something that He says is wrong?

 Mary is a willing servant and an example of faithful obedience.
 God loves the humble-hearted but opposes the proud.
 Spiritual greatness is not a matter of social status, educational achievement, position, or power.
 It is a matter of the heart.
 This is the cause for joy.